lizglennphd/lizglennphd.github.io/content/consulting.md

   - block: markdown
     id: specialties
     content:
-      title: Statistical Analysis and Data Science devicon/rstudio
+      title: Statistical Analysis and Data Science icon:devicon/rstudio
       text: My main programming language is R. R is open source which supports reproducability, a part of the open science movement.
 R also allows me to create pipelines from data cleaning to data analysis to re-run analyses in an efficient, seamless, and reproducible manner. <p> I am also familiar with other statistical software such as SPSS, SAS, and Mplus. </p>
   - block: markdown
     id: statistics
     content:
       title: Advanced Statistical Analyses
       text: |
-        I am familiar with a range of statistical techniques to answer empirical research questions.
-Many of the following approaches are based on regression modelling, which is relies on certain types of data.
-I am also familiar with techniques for non-normally distributed or non-continuous data (for example, logistic regression).
-I often consult with researchers to ensure research questions are compatible with data, whether pre or post data collection.
+        I am familiar with a range of statistical techniques to answer empirical research questions, including:

-        - Structural Equation Modelling (SEM): How do these variables influence each other?
+        - **Structural Equation Modelling (SEM)**: How do these variables influence each other?
 In these models, we can also use latent variable modelling to increase precision of our findings.
 This approach includes mediation and moderation models.
-        - Latent Variable Modelling: How do individual data sources represent or measure larger theoretical concepts (latent variables)?
+        - **Latent Variable Modelling**: How do individual data sources represent or measure larger theoretical concepts (latent variables)?
 Latent Variable Modelling includes Confirmatory Factor Analysis (CFA), meaning we are testing if certain items may represent subcategories, or subscales of an overall measure.
-        - Latent Growth Modelling (Longitudinal Data): Are there changes in these variables over time?
+        - **Latent Growth Modelling (Longitudinal Data)**: Are there changes in these variables over time?
 Do certain variables or interventions impact change?
-        - Latent Profile Analysis: Within this population, are there distinct groups based on certain characteristics (variables)?
+        - **Latent Profile Analysis**: Within this population, are there distinct groups based on certain characteristics (variables)?
-        - Meta-Analysis: How does a relationship between two variables, including an intervention and various outcomes, vary across research studies?
+        - **Meta-Analysis**: How does a relationship between two variables, including an intervention and various outcomes, vary across research studies?
 How strong is this relationship?

+        Many of the following approaches are based on regression modelling, which is relies on certain types of data.
+I am also familiar with techniques for non-normally distributed or non-continuous data (for example, logistic regression).
+I often consult with researchers to ensure research questions are compatible with data, whether pre or post data collection.

         **Other specialities:**
         - Reliability Statistics (Kappa, ICC, Chronbach's alpha)
         - Odds Ratios, Risk Ratios
         - Specificity / Sensitivity (AOC)
+  - block: markdown
+    id: data science
+    content:
+      title: Data Science
+      text: |
+      - Data Visualization: Bringing data to life using graphics.
+There are many pre-exisiting packages built in R that maximize visual insights specific to the data type or analysis.
+I can adjust color schemes and font to match your institution or business branding.
+      - Data Cleaning: Converting data from data collection into variables that are useful in analyses.
+      - Data Missingness: There are many approaches to data missingness, which is often dependent on your data and analytic plan.
+I am familiar with a range of imputation methods to help create full datasets when needed, or the use of analytic approaches that account for missingness (FIML).
+      - Webscraping: Extracting data from online sources into a spreadsheet that can be used for decision making, data visualizations, or data analyses.
+      - Text-Based Data: Turning qualitative data into a quantitative format.
+This might include automated coding of free text response items in a survey, or short interview transcripts.
 ---

 ## Specialties